 William H. “Billy” Murphy, Jr., spoke about how an ineffective "War on Drugs" disproportionally impacts people of color in low income neighborhoods.
-A point we all understand at some level, but hearing Billy Murphy talk about that devastating impact really puts it into perspective.
 Prohibition does not work.
-Incarcerating non-violent drug offenders costs the tax payers dearly but does nothing to stop the flow of drugs into our communities.
+Incarcerating non-violent drug offenders costs the taxpayers dearly but does nothing to stop the flow of drugs into our communities.

 His speech also provided great insight into his philosophy as a criminal defense attorney fighting for the rights of his clients.